-- t.
-The Participant or the Participant's representative may file a request for a Fair Hearing within one hundred and twenty (120) days from the mail date on the written notice of the Contractor's Grievance decision. - 3.
-Expedited Grievance Process - a.
-The Contractor must conduct expedited review of a Grievance if the Contractor determines that the Participant's life, physical or mental health, or ability to attain, maintain, or regain maximum function would be placed in jeopardy by following the regular Grievance process or if a Participant or Participant's representative, with proof of the Participant's written authorization for the representative to be involved in and/or act on the Participant's behalf, provides the Contractor with a certification from the Participant's Provider that the Participant's life, physical or mental health, or ability to attain, maintain, or regain maximum function would be placed in jeopardy by following the regular Grievance process.
+- The Contractor must conduct expedited review of a a.
+Grievance if the Contractor determines that the Participant's life, physical or mental health, or ability to attain, maintain, or regain maximum function would be placed in jeopardy by following the regular Grievance process or if a Participant or Participant's representative, with proof of the Participant's written authorization for the representative to be involved in and/or act on the Participant's behalf, provides the Contractor with a certification from the Participant's Provider that the Participant's life, physical or mental health, or ability to attain, maintain, or regain maximum function would be placed in jeopardy by following the regular Grievance process.
 The certification must include the Provider's signature. - b.
 A request for expedited review of a Grievance may be filed in writing, by fax, orally, or by email.
 Oral requests must be committed to writing by the Contractor.
 The Participant's signature is not required. - c.
 The expedited review process is bound by the same rules and procedures as the Grievance review process with the exception of time frames, which are modified as specified in this section. - d.
 Upon receipt of an oral or written request for expedited review, the Contractor must inform the Participant of the right to present evidence and testimony and make legal and factual arguments in person as well as in writing and of the limited time available to do so. - e.
 If the Provider certification is not included with the request for an expedited review and the Contractor cannot determine based on the information provided that the Participant's life, physical or mental health, or ability to attain, maintain, or regain maximum function would be placed in jeopardy by following the regular Grievance process, the Contractor must inform the Participant that the Provider must submit a certification as to the reasons why the expedited review is needed.
 The Contractor must make a reasonable effort to obtain the certification from the Provider.
-If the Provider certification is not received within one (1) business day of the Appendix G

-Participant's request for expedited review, the Contractor must decide the Grievance within the standard time frames as set forth in this Appendix, unless the time frame for deciding the Grievance has been extended by up to fourteen (14) days at the request of the Participant.
+If the Provider certification is not received within one (1) business day of the Participant's request for expedited review, the Contractor must decide the Grievance within the standard time frames as set forth in this Appendix, unless the time frame for deciding the Grievance has been extended by up to fourteen (14) days at the request of the Participant.
 If the Contractor decides that expedited consideration within the initial or extended time frame is not warranted, the Contractor must make a reasonable effort to give the Participant prompt oral notice that the Grievance is to be decided within the standard time frame and send a written notice within two (2) business days of the decision to deny expedited review, using the template supplied by the Department (Appendix G (10)).